 People often ask Rosetta how she came to choose flamenco as her profession.
 After all, she isn't from Spain, and she has no Spanish ancestors (as far as she knows).

-She always answers that it's because she saw the potential of flamenco to change the lives of women -- of every ethnicity and background -- for the better, in a transformation that you really have to experience for yourself in order to believe it.
+She always answers that it's because she saw the potential of flamenco to change the lives of women -- of every walk of life -- in powerful ways that have to be experienced to be believed.

 In addition to directing Flamenco Chicago Dance Studio, Rosetta Magdalen has been a member and/or soloist with several flamenco companies, including Soul y Duende Spanish Dance Theatre, Sueños de Fuego, and Alma Flamenca.
 She honed her skills not only through theatrical performances, but through years of weekly tablao-style performances in Chicago’s best Spanish restaurants and clubs.